projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

   the corresponding function in the C source file or header file.
   All post-conditions shall be guaranteed by the function.
 All callers of the function should trust these post-conditions are met.
-  Error checking of the post-conditions are not needed in release version of each caller.
+  Error checking of the post-conditions is not needed in release version of each caller.
 Developers could use ASSERT to catch design errors in a debug version for some cases.
 Verification of the hypervisor shall check whether the function guarantees all post-conditions (or not).